Skip to content

 A type of harvesting that delegates block signing to a separate proxy account, while the node's importance score and rewards remain tied to the operator's main key.

-The proxy account holds no funds and exists only to sign blocks on behalf of the main account.
+The proxy account holds no funds and exists only to sign blocks on behalf of the harvester's main account.
 Because its private key is stored in the node's configuration files, hosted on a permanently-online machine, it is designed to be expendable.

 The main account still determines the node's importance and receives all block rewards.
 However, its key remains offline, safe from compromise.
 For simplicity, the main account is still called the harvester account, even though blocks are signed by the proxy.